dpmagill/iphys-toolbox/README.md

 ### RAIL License

 In addition to the aforementioned GNU General Public License, this program is licensed under the terms of the Responsible AI License (RAIL).
-For third-party copyright notices, see FacePulseRate/License/License.txt.

 ### Third-Party Software Acknowledgements